Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 Reframing API Penetration Testing as a Test Management Concern

 At its core, API penetration testing answers a simple but critical question: How does this system behave when someone tries to misuse it?
 From a leadership perspective, the more important question is: How do we ensure that the answers to this question consistently inform our delivery decisions?
 This is where test management becomes essential.
 A mature test management plan does not treat functional testing, regression testing, performance testing, and security testing as separate tracks.
-Instead, it brings them together under a unified framework that provides:- Visibility into risk
+Instead, it brings them together under a unified framework that provides:

 - Traceability across changes